 For the upcoming AAG Annual Meeting in New Orleans, LA next month, Emma Colven (UCLA) and I have co-organized a few sessions on ‘Disrupting policy mobilities, displacing the “expert”‘.
 This stems from our shared interests in what exactly widely-used terms such as ‘expertise’ and ‘expert’ mean in (and for) the historical and contemporary urban condition.
-We’re excited to have received some great abstracts and we’re looking forward to the final line-up, including an interesting range of discussants.
+We’re excited to have received some great abstracts and we’re looking forward to the final line-up, which includes an interesting range of discussants.

 Disrupting policy mobilities, displacing the ‘expert’

 Session organizers: Rachel Bok (UBC) and Emma Colven (UCLA)

 In recent decades, as private sector, state, and non-governmental actors have sought to develop various ‘solutions’ to the challenges of urbanization and global environmental change, urban policy has come to be dominated by discourses of the sustainable, smart-, eco-, and resilient city.
 Global networks of expertise, old and new, such as the OECD, the C40 Cities Group, and the Rockefeller 100 Resilient Cities Initiative, have supported the circulation of these discourses.